The Summit FAQ

 Meanwhile, you haven’t lived until you’ve watched or participated in our famous PowerPoint Trivia Contest, which will take place on Monday, right after the seminars conclude.
 Imagine a cross between Jeopardy and Family Feud, set to questions about PowerPoint.

 You should be comfortable, however you define it.
 Some people wear business suits and pants suits to our conferences, but most don’t.
 Most wear pants and slacks, many wear jeans and conference t-shirts.
-Expected Scottsdale temps in October are mid-70s during the day, low humidity, light breezes, and mid-60s in the evening.
+Expected San Diego temps in October are mid-70s during the day, low humidity, light breezes, and mid-60s in the evening.